A speculative render of a still speculative model – the BMW M2 Convertible. According to BMW insider Scott26:

 A new BMW 2 series coupe render has been posted, courtesy of Autoexpress.
 Although this render may give us an idea as to the general shape, size, and proportions, the BMW 2-series coupe is expected to have a significantly different look (particularly the front end) than the F20 1-series hatchback upon which this render is clearly based.

 There will be no next generation 1-series coupe and convertible, as they will take on the 2-series badge instead.
-The 2 series coupe is expected as early as sometime in 2013.
+The 2 series coupe is expected as … CONTINUED

 One of the most anticipated BMW models in the next few years will include the BMW 2-series coupe/convertible (which will replace the 1-series coupe/convertible).
 With the 1M coupe receiving overwhelming praise, its successor, the BMW M2 (based off 2 series coupe) will surely receive even more attention.